frzrbox/startline/README.md

 - `desktop`: 1600px

-**Note**: The macro uses `min-width` for the `source` elements so make sure to keep the larger breakpoints on the top of the list and the `default` param the largest source
+**Note**: The macro uses `min-width` for the `source` elements so make sure to keep the larger breakpoints on the top of the list and the `default` param the smallest source

 ```yaml
 partial: homepage-hero